Cape May's Deep Ties To The Coast Guard

 Members of the United States Coast Guard (USCG) and CG Auxiliary (a volunteer group) connect with the community in a variety of ways.
 Their biggest connection is through the Partnership in Education Program.
 In it, Guardsmen work directly with students both in and out of the classroom to heighten awareness of traditional Coast Guard values: drug-free lifestyle, emphasis on scholarship, personal initiative, responsibility and individual self-worth.

-The Coast Guard also offers boating safety classes, helps with turtle hatching and other wildfile protection and rescue activities, offers tours of TRACEN to school groups and the public by reservation on weekends, presents Sunset Parades at the base open to the public, and helps at local events such as music festivals, Harborfest, and community parades.
+The Coast Guard also offers boating safety classes, helps with turtle hatching and other wildlife protection and rescue activities, offers tours of TRACEN to school groups and the public by reservation on weekends, presents Sunset Parades at the base open to the public, and helps at local events such as music festivals, Harborfest, and community parades.

 The connection to Cape May is far stronger for most Coasties than just memories of Boot Camp days.
 More than a few have fallen in love with locals, gotten married, bought houses, and settled down or retired here post active service.
 For instance, retired Coast Guard officer Tom Carroll and his wife Sue were pioneers in the B&B business in Cape May when they opened their first inn, the Main Stay, in 1972.
 They remain very active in the Mid-Atlantic Center for the Arts -- so much so that the Carriage House Gallery on The Emlen Physick Estate was renamed The Carroll Gallery in their honor.

-Related Post: 10 NJ Facts ABout the Coast Guard
+Related Post: 10 NJ Facts About the Coast Guard

 For their part, civilian community residents take considerable efforts to make the Guard -- especially new recruits -- feel at home.
 Every year, through Operation Fireside, more than 180 Cape May families open their homes to 500+ recruits for a traditional meal on Thanksgiving and Christmas while they are away from their own families and traditions.